Takase River: Overview

 The canal draws its water from the Misosogi River (a branch of the Kamo River), which runs parallel to the west bank of the Kamo River south of Nijō Ohashi Bridge.
 The canal begins at Nijō-Kiyamachi, going along Kiyamachi Street, and meets the Uji River at Fushimi port.
 The canal crosses with the Kamo River on the way, with the upstream (Kyoto) side known as the "Takasegawa", and the downstream (Fushimi) side known as the Higashi-Takasegawa or Shin-Takasegawa.
 The area around Takasegawa from Sanjō to Shijō in the center of Kyoto is home to the district of Pontochō, which is one of Kyoto's entertainment districts and a famous cherry blossom viewing spot.
-The water is shallow, only a few tens of centimeters deep, and small boats with flat bottoms and low drafts called "Takasebune".
+The water is shallow, only a few tens of centimeters deep, and historically plied by small boats with flat bottoms and low drafts called "Takasebune".
 Along the river, towpaths were built for boat pullers to manually pull these boats.
 The western side of the canal used to have many boat entrances and boat turning points known as "funairi" to load and unload cargo and change the direction of boats, but now all have been filled in except for "Ichi-no-funairi", which has been preserved.
 Today the south half is not connected with Kamo River.